VFPX/VFP9SP2Hotfix3/README.md

 ## Other Things

-Execute `VFPODBC.msi` to get the latest VFP ODBC driver.
+* Execute `VFPODBC.msi` to get the latest VFP ODBC driver.
+* Execute `HTMLHelp.exe` to install the Microsoft HTML Help Workshop (needed to build CHM files).
+* Execute `VFPOLEDBSetup.msi` to get the latest VFP OLE DB provider.

 ## More Info